Flexible floaters align with the direction of wave propagation

-These periodic oscillations directly follow from the assumption of inviscid dynamics, and are not expected in a realistic experiment with dissipation.
-Including dissipation in the model would probably yield damped oscillations converging toward $\psib = 0^o$, together with a final drift velocity in principle smaller than $\epsilon^2$.
-While the first prediction for the constant longitudinal orientation $\psib = 0^o$ seems natural, the second prediction for a reduced drift velocity is questionable: viscosity is known to {\it increase} the drift velocity of an extended flexible sheet~\cite{phillips1977dynamics, law_wave-induced_1999}, to an amount that may exceed the reduction predicted here.
+This expression clearly shows a decrease of the drift velocity compared to the material-point Stokes drift prediction, which is more pronounced for a strip aligned along the direction of wave propagation.
+However, this prediction of a reduced drift velocity is questionable in the presence of viscosity.
+Viscosity is known to {\it increase} the drift velocity of an extended flexible sheet~\cite{phillips1977dynamics, law_wave-induced_1999}, to an amount that may exceed the inviscid, shape-related reduction found here.